appliedbinf/el_gato/README.md

 A detailed log of the steps taken during el_gato's running includes the outputs of any programs called by el_gato and any errors encountered.
 Some command outputs include headers (e.g., samtools coverage and BLAST).

 ### reads_vs_all_ref_filt_sorted.bam (reads only)
-When run on reads, el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
-The mapped reads are then used to extract the sequences present in the sample to identify the ST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contain the mapping information that was used by el_gato.
+el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
+The mapped reads are then used to extract the sequences present in the sample for identifying the alleles and, ultimately, the ST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contains the mapping information that was used by el_gato.
 The BAM file can be viewed using software such as [IGV](https://software.broadinstitute.org/software/igv/) to understand better the data used by el_gato to make allele calls.
 Additionally, this file is a good starting point for investigating the cause of incorrectly resolved loci.

 **Note:** A SAM file is also present, which has the same information as in the BAM file.